janphoffmann/Denon-AVR-control-ESP32/README.md

 it is supposed to be very intuitive and again relyes on Callbacks only, so nothing else has to be done and the commands are send to the AVR

+# Newest feature: DenonProperties
+- add properties like Power, Input...
+- declare custom callbacks for these properties
+- received values are stored
+- !! properties have to be created after there is a DENON_AVR object!
+- -> DenonProperties *SamplingRate = new DenonProperties(FS);
+- -> void SamplingRateChanged(int i){}
+- -> in setup: SamplingRate->onStateUpdate(SamplingRateChanged);
+- -> anywhere else: SamplingRate->get(INTEGER));
+- -> SamplingRate->set("441"); // of course, this is just an example..

 To see a full example have a look at the example.ino file